Brazil antitrust regulator gives nod to Boeing-Embraer deal

 Cade’s top administrative council could still call for a reconsideration of the case, putting the matter to a vote.

-Boeing has offered to pay $4.2 billion (3.2 billion pounds) for 80% of Embraer’s commercial jet division, which builds passenger jets in the 70- to 150-seat segment.
+Boeing has offered to pay $4.2 billion for 80% of Embraer’s commercial jet division, which builds passenger jets in the 70- to 150-seat segment.

-That puts it in direct competition with next-generation jets designed by Bombardier Inc (BBDb.TO) and acquired by Europe’s Airbus SE (AIR.PA), which rebranded them the A220 programme.
+That puts it in direct competition with next-generation jets designed by Bombardier Inc (BBDb.TO) and acquired by Europe’s Airbus SE (AIR.PA), which rebranded them the A220 program.

 The Boeing-Embraer deal is still under investigation pending regulatory approval in the European Union which has set an April 30 deadline to decide on the case.